 ALD in IC

 High-k dielectrics such as HfO2, TiO2, Ta2O5, ZrO2, SrTiO3, and HfxSiyO, and other oxide films are another central group of ALD materials in IC.
-Ultra-thin ALD gate oxide and metal layers enable higher and higher transistor count on a chip and thus continuously improving performance of ICT end products.
+Ultra-thin ALD gate oxide and metal layers enable higher and higher transistor count on a chip and thus continuously improving the performance of ICT end products.
 ALD’s ability to produce nanolaminates with molecular-level designed layer structure also gives almost endless opportunities for fine-tuning and optimizing the electrical properties of the dielectric materials.
-For read heads for hard disk drives, ALD Al2O3 is ideal passivation material due to its high electrical breakdown strength.
+For read heads for hard disk drives, ALD Al2O3 is the ideal passivation material due to its high electrical breakdown strength.
 Picosun provides oxide processes with leading film quality and process purity in batch for numerous IC production applications.

 ALD in MEMS

 Various conventional thin-film depositions methods such as CVD, spin coating, and sputtering suffer from the same drawbacks in MEMS technology as in IC component manufacturing: Constantly decreasing device features set so high standards for the film quality that they are very hard to reach with “traditional” coating techniques.
 High deposition temperatures are also often a restricting factor in MEMS manufacturing.

 Both the abovementioned issues can be addressed with ALD, which enables high quality, uniform, and conformal film deposition on MEMS structures even at low temperatures.

 ALD Al2O3 is utilized as an electric shocking preventive layer, etch mask and stop layer, hydrophobic, and adhesive layer.
 It can also be used as a protective layer for hermetic sealing of the devices.

 ALD TiO2 works as an anti-stiction layer and protects the underlying structures against friction and wear.